Shadows / Maya

 Bias

-Can be tweaked until you get rid of self-shadow artefacts and/or the peter-panning effect.
+Can be tweaked until you get rid of self-shadow artifacts and/or the peter-panning effect.

 ESM Bias

-Controls the bias to reduce ESM light leaking artefacts.
+Controls the bias to reduce ESM light leaking artifacts.
 Works only for ESM shadows.

 Count